Commercial property leases

-For a notice of enforcement to be given on, or after, 25 December 2020, the amount of rent that you owe must be equivalent to at least 366 days’ worth of rent.
+For a notice of enforcement to be given on or after 24 June 2021, you must owe at least an equivalent of 544 days’ worth of rent.

 Bailiffs are also commonly known as enforcement agents.
 In this fact sheet we use the term bailiff.